formkiq/docs.formkiq.com/docs/tutorials/FormKiQ CLI/document-migration.md

 **The first step is to sync the document metadata.**

-Using the [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli), you can sync the FormKiQ metadata that is stored in [Amazon DynamoDB](https://aws.amazon.com/dynamodb) using the command:
+Using the [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli), you can sync the FormKiQ metadata that is stored in [Amazon DynamoDB](https://aws.amazon.com/dynamodb) using the command:

 ```
 fk --restore-dynamodb --from-table <source_dynamodb_tablename> --to-table <destination_dynamodb_tablename>